htrc/htrc.github.io/organisation.md

 | SDK             | HTRC Software Development Kits for Python, R and other languages |
 | Samples         | Sample code/scripts related to HTRC tutorials and documentation |
 | Workshops       | HTRC workshop materials |

+  > We are still in the process of moving from Sourceforge to Github.
+Current state of HTRC Github organisation may not look like above.
+But we are working on to get HTRC organisation to have above mentioned individual orjects.

+Based on above categorization we have the following Github repositories which contains various parts of the HTRC software stack.
+Some basics behind this repository structure:

+- All the core services will get its own repo, but there will be a parent repo which links to these core services via git *submodules* and contains build scripts, integration tests and docker based HTRC Core local deployment scripts.
+- All the front-end modules will have their own repositories.
+- Common libraries will go under *Commons* repository.
+- All the algorithms will come under *Algorithms* repository.
+- HTRC SDKs and Tools will have their own repositories.
+Same for Internal Tools.
+- In cases where modules belong to Core, Common, Algorithms, SDKs, Tools need their own repository, they **should be added to relevant parent repo as a submodule**.
+- When adding submodules, its recommended to link to a **stable tag**.